edufriendchen/hertz-vue-admin/README-en.md

 **First of thanks:** At present, the source code of the business part of Hertz vue admin open source project refers to the open source project [Gin Vue Admin](https://www.gin-vue-admin.com) And [Eladmin](https://eladmin.vip/ )。

-**Important statement:** Since Hertz vue admin is being restructured, it is only open source for non-commercial use before the completion of the reconstruction.
-If you need to use it commercially, please move to the open source project [Gin Vue Admin]() According to its [flipped aurora team](https://github.com/flipped-aurora ) Declaration.
-(At the same time, Hertz vue admin team decided to provide some open source commercial products after the reconstruction of Hertz vue admin is completed.)
+**Important statement:** The new Hertz-vue-admin is under reconstruction.
+Welcome to use the Friendly Open Source Project [Gin Vue Admin]() , according to the statement of its [flipped aurora team](https://github.com/flipped-aurora ).

 ## 1. Basic introduction